|Court:||United States District Court for the District of Utah|

 On August 13, 2019, Myriad filed an 8-K with the SEC reporting its disappointing fiscal fourth quarter and full year 2019 financial results.
 In an earning call with investors and analysts that same day, Myriad additionally revealed for the first time that “the FDA [had] requested changes to the GeneSight test offering” and that Myriad had “been in ongoing discussions with the FDA regarding its request.”
 On this news, Myriad’s stock price drastically fell $19.05 per share, or 42.76% of the stock’s total value, to $25.50 per share by close of trading on August 14, 2019, damaging Myriad investors.
 On November 4, 2019, the Company revealed for the first time it overstated revenue attributable to its hereditary cancer tests by $18 million.
 In response to revelation of these facts, Myriad’s stock again declined sharply, falling more than 40%, from a close of $35.10 on November 4, 2019 to a close of $20.93 on November 5, 2019.
 Finally, on the last day of the Class Period, Myriad shocked investors by announcing that the CEO – who had been with Myriad for 17 years – was suddenly leaving the Company.
 In response to this news, Myriad’s stock fell by 28%, from $29.29 at the close of market on February 6, 2020 to close at $21.02 on February 7, on high trading volume.

-In December 2019, the Court appointed the Los Angeles Fire and Police Pensions as Lead Plaintiffs, and BLB&G as Lead Counsel for the Class.
-Lead Plaintiffs filed their Amended Complaint on February 21, 2020.
-Briefing on Defendants’ motion to dismiss was completed in August 2020 and we currently await the Court’s decision on that motion.
+In December 2019, the Court appointed the Los Angeles Fire and Police Pensions as Lead Plaintiff, and BLB&G as Lead Counsel for the Class.
+Lead Plaintiff filed its Amended Complaint on February 21, 2020.
+Briefing on Defendants’ motion to dismiss was completed in August 2020, and on March 16, 2021, the Court issued a decision denying Defendants’ motion to dismiss in full.
+The case then proceeded into discovery.
+On June 7, 2021, Lead Plaintiff filed a motion for class certification, and briefing on that motion was completed on October 5, 2021.
+On December 13, 2021, the Court issued a decision granting Lead Plaintiff’s motion to certify the class.